The Bemidji pioneer (Bemidji, Minn.) 1896-1917 Browse the title

 National and international news was not ignored (one could follow the Russian-Japanese War of 1905 easily in the paper), but news and politics pertaining to northwestern Minnesota was its main focus.
 Land sales were of particular interest.
 News from the lumber camps, including reports of hunting and logging and news of railroad accidents, fires, and drownings appeared in practically every issue.
 The paper also included announcements and reviews of concerts, librarian reports, and coverage of local and high school baseball, basketball, and football teams.
 Occasionally, detailed accounts of University of Minnesota football games were also published.
 Of particular interest is the Pioneer’s coverage of the interaction between the Ojibwe nation (particularly the Red Lake, White Earth, and Cass Lake Bands) and white residents.
 Ojibwe newspapers from this region including the White Earth Tomahawk, the White Earth Progress, and the Red Lake News covered similar issues from an Indian perspective.

 Over the years, the Bemidji Pioneer survived a number of changes in name and management.
-It exists today as the Pioneer, serving the counties of Beltrami, Clearwater, Hubbard and Cass in north-central Minnesota.
+As of 2021, it continues to serve the counties of Beltrami, Clearwater, Hubbard and Cass in north-central Minnesota.